varshav28/IR_Team_Rocket/README.md

 This is our information retrieval project for 50.045 course.
 We have built a stack overflow search engine using Python.
+PROJECT BY RAHUL PARTHASARATHY, VARSHA VENKATESH and GAURI SINGHAL.

 Install all the requirements from the requirements.txt file.